HAZARDOUS ROADWAY ACCIDENTS

 Bringing a claim against a private owner is no different than suing someone for not maintaining their property adequately.
 You can negotiate with their insurer and then file a lawsuit, or you can go straight to the lawsuit.
 There are strategic advantages to each approach which you can discuss with an attorney.

 If the government is responsible for the road, then different rules apply.
 The government is generally immune from lawsuits, but Indiana does make an exception if you were injured because of a hazardous road.
-Nevertheless, you need to jump through certain hoops:
+Nevertheless, a Fort Wayne hazardous road attorney can help you jump through the certain hoops that are required:

 - You need to give notice to the relevant government entity.
 This notice should include information about the date and time of your accident, as well as the hazard that contributed to your crash.